Is Poh Kong a proxy for gold?

 At that juncture in 2020, the price went as high as RM 1.80 per share.
 This was significantly higher than its NTA of 1.39 per share.
 But I was greedy, and rather than exit completely, I held back about half of my investments hoping for higher prices.

 The world is currently experiencing high inflation.
-While Malaysia has yet to see an inflation rate over 8 %, many believe that this is due to price controls and/or subsidies.
+While Malaysia has yet to see an inflation rate over 8 %, many believe this is due to price controls and/or subsidies.

 In times of high inflation, gold is seen as an inflation hedge.
 I then have 2 choices.
 Do I sell my Poh Kong shares and invest in gold or do I continue to hold onto Poh Kong as a proxy for investing in gold?